How to Craft a High-Converting eCommerce Landing Page

 - A unique value proposition

 Plus, landing pages are often missing other elements like navigational menus that can distract shoppers from converting.

 To use an analogy, a landing page is like a surgeon’s scalpel – it’s designed for one specific task that it’s very good at.

 3. Landing Pages Provide a Better Post-Click Experience

-Let’s suppose you’re launching a new sale campaign.
-You set-up, craft your ad creative, define your audience, set your budget and hit launch.
+Let’s suppose you’re launching a new sales campaign.
+You set up, craft your ad creative, define your audience, set your budget, and hit launch.

 If you had designed a custom landing page for your sale, the next step would have been immediately apparent to visitors and you would have bagged a few sales.